 - Being transparent about courier cut-off dates and your own holiday deadlines keeps customers happy and satisfied during the high-stress, high-cheer time of year

-- Easyship saves users up to 91% off discounted shipping rates on 250+ couriers including USPS, FedEx, UPS, or even DHL
+- Easyship can save users up to 91% off discounted shipping rates

 The holiday season is the most wonderful time of the year.
 And for merchants trying to beat the Christmas shipping deadlines, it’s also the busiest time of the year.
 Known in the ‘biz as peak season, the four weeks between Black Friday and Christmas are the biggest shipping weeks of the year, as most people are doing their holiday shopping then — which means couriers are busy shipping gifts from here to there.

 But all that holiday shipping adds up over the course of the season.
 When balancing your budget sheet, even record sales can be outweighed by the cost of shipping.
 For consumers and retailers alike, it’s important to be aware of the cheapest way to ship Christmas gifts.
 And be warned: it’s not free shipping, as intuition suggests.

 In the following article, we’ll compare the three major couriers and their service, warn you of holiday surcharges, give you the lowdown on packing and shipping Christmas gifts and clue you in on how Easyship can help you find the cheapest way to ship Christmas gifts through our easy-to-use logistics tools.

 It’s going to be a holly, jolly, and helpful good time!

 Sign up for a free Easyship account today to save up 91% on shipping from multiple couriers!